Now in Private Beta · API Access Available

 Intelligence

-built for humans.
+only built for humans.

 Every major threat intelligence platform was designed around a single operational model: a human analyst opens a portal, reads enriched context, and decides what to do.
 The latency of that loop is measured in minutes to hours.